-This sub-menu provides information on LAN configuration.
+This sub-menu provides information on LAN configuration and related configuration options.

-2-6 Power Management
+2-7 Power Management

 → Power Loading

 Enables or disables dummy load.
 When the power supply is at low load, a self-protection will activate causing it to shutdown or fail.
 If this occurs, please set to Enabled.
 Auto lets the BIOS automatically configure this setting.
 (Default: Auto)